- The Best Grain Free Dog Food

 Free from artificial additives and meat or poultry by-products

 Also contains a blend of vitamins and minerals for overall health

 Last, but not least, comes this tasty dry food by Nature’s Recipe, earning the brand their second spot on our list.
 In this tasty beef, lamb, and potato blend, real meat is always the single largest ingredient, providing pooches with the protein power they need to maintain a healthy, active lifestyle.
-Along with natural beef and lamb meat, the blend is also infused with a savory broth for extra deliciousness.
+Along with lots of quality animal protein, the blend is also infused with a savory broth for extra deliciousness.

 As well as being totally grain-free, the food doesn’t contain any artificial additives, or any meat and poultry by-products.
-Instead, a blend of natural vegetable extracts provide your dog with the blend of vitamins and minerals they need to maintain a happy, healthy lifestyle.
+Instead, a blend of natural vegetable extracts provides your dog with vitamins and minerals they need to maintain a happy, healthy lifestyle.
 Each ingredient in Nature’s Recipe blends is carefully sourced for quality and sustainability.
 With 35 years’ experience under their belt, the manufacturer knows how to make a tasty, healthy food that helps your pooch live their best life.

 Best Grain Free Dog Food Buying Guide & FAQ

 These 10 grain-free foods are the best on the market right now, and we feel certain that there’s something here for every dog to enjoy, no matter their tastes or dietary requirements.
 To help you work out whether a grain-free diet is right for your pet, and how to administer one safely, we’ve put together this useful FAQ section.